bloombytes/pexit/README.md

 ## Notes

 * This script will preserve your original image by saving the new image as a separate file without the Exif data, adding the suffix '_no_exif,' to the original filename

-* I don't trust Python's garbage cleanup and I won't make you either; image files are explicitly closed when they have finished processing